 The Head Office works together with the Central Facilities to coordinate overall activities and develop the ICOS RI.
 The activities and deliverables of the Central Facilities are followed by the Head Office, and progress or possible problems and bottlenecks are discussed in the annual meetings with the Central Facilities as well as in telephone meetings when required.
-The Head Office supports the Central Facilities in finalising the first wave of the labelling of the official ICOS stations and in signing the contracts with the labelled ICOS stations.
+The Head Office supports the Central Facilities in finalising the first wave of the labelling of the ICOS stations and in signing the contracts with the labelled ICOS stations.
 Additionally, the Head Office supports the National Networks during the final steps of the labelling process in close discussion with the national Focal Points.
+Further, the Head Office coordinates and facilitates future network development and extension in cooperation with the ICOS Central Facilities and Monitoring Station Assemblies.